git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * Make sure the Launchpad sends on Midi Channel 1!
 * To have pads blinking in sync with your song tempo activate to send MIDI clock to the device.

-## IMPORTANT: Differences between the Launchpad models
+## Differences between the Launchpad models

 The Pro has an additional left column and bottom row of buttons.
 Especially, it has a **Shift** button to access additional functionality (see the _Shift Mode_ below).